What is a K-State eID?

 How often do I have to change my eID password?

-Where is my eID and password stored, and is it secure?
+Where are my eID and password stored, and is it secure?

-Your eID and password are stored in KEAS, a secure directory service that is managed by the Office of Mediated Education.
+Your eID and password are stored in KEAS, a secure directory service that is managed by the Division of Information Technology.
 Your eID only is visible in the K-State People Directory (unless you've specified otherwise) because it is the address for your K-State email.
 The People Directory is the online searchable database of K-State faculty, staff, and students.
 You can search the People Directory from the Search website or by entering search criteria in any 'Search K-State' box on the K-State website.
 Your People Directory display settings can be updated at any time through eProfile.